 As I approached this idyllic scene, Flo-Rida's "Good Feeling" was playing and I was running at a pretty good pace.
 I felt SO happy, so energized!
 The combination of everything was overwhelmingly peaceful and beautiful.
 I found myself raising my arms over my head with glee.
 I read recently that one of BKS Iyengar's students heard him say, "If you open your armpits, you'll never get depressed."
 That thought came into my head as I ran, arms spread, for a few paces.

 The remaining miles home were equally blissful.
-Seattle, and the area around Seward Park where the lake dominates the view for miles, is so perfect.
+Seattle, and the area around Seward Park where the lake dominates the view for miles, is perfect.
 People rowing crew, fishermen, eternally hopeful, happy couples walking together, finding time that will make everything better, bikers in their colorful clown-garb, runners, like me, bouncing with happiness at the scene.
-Open your armpits indeed, and get a good feeling.
+Open your armpits.
+And get a good feeling.